-- 61. Fair trade is a development-based initiative built on trading relationships and improved commercial opportunities to bridge the gap between developed and developing countries, to enable disadvantaged producers in developing countries to take up and benefit from the opportunities offered through global trading and to facilitate the better integration of developing countries into the world economy. - 62.
-Fair trade initiatives give consumers the opportunity to contribute towards sustainable economic and social development in developing countries through purchasing preferences and thus contribute to poverty reduction. - 63.
-The objective of fair trade is to ensure that producers receive a fair price and a fair share of any profits.
+61. Fair trade is a development-based initiative built on trading relationships and improved commercial opportunities to bridge the gap between developed and developing countries, to enable disadvantaged producers in developing countries to take up and benefit from the opportunities offered through global trading and to facilitate the better integration of developing countries into the world economy.

+62. Fair trade initiatives give consumers the opportunity to contribute towards sustainable economic and social development in developing countries through purchasing preferences and thus contribute to poverty reduction.

+63. The objective of fair trade is to ensure that producers receive a fair price and a fair share of any profits.
 Fair trade aims to contribute to establishing the conditions that can foster a higher level of social and environmental protection in developing countries.
 In particular, fair trade refers to direct buying, fair price, advance payment, long term and stable relations with producers, conditions of production which respect labour rights as laid down in ILO Conventions and respect of the environment, including sustainable methods of production.
-Participation in any fair trade scheme is, however, voluntary and all routes between producers and the market are private initiatives. - 64.
-Co-operation shall provide support to both producer groups in developing countries and NGOs within the EU through budget headings and EDF resources.
+A mechanism should be established to allow producers to be involved and participatory in price determination whenever feasible.
+Cooperation shall encourage ACP States to develop marketing strategies that shall increase export of their goods and services.
+Participation in any fair trade scheme is, however, voluntary and all routes between producers and the market are private initiatives.

+64. Co-operation shall provide support to both producer groups in developing countries and NGOs within the EU through budget headings and EDF resources.
 This support shall be used to finance the launching of new product lines, consumer awareness campaigns, educational activity and capacity building.